Skip to main content

 dashboardId="your-dashboard-id"

-// Note: No token prop needed with proxy auth
+// No token prop needed - proxy handles authentication

 />